Turkey · tool

 Local etiquette

-- •When visiting mosques like Hagia Sophia or the Kariye Camii (Chora Church), dress modestly (shoulders and knees covered).
-Women must cover their heads (scarves are often available to borrow at entrances).
-Remove shoes before entering prayer areas.
-Non-Muslims can visit outside of prayer times.
+- •When visiting mosques like Hagia Sophia or the Kariye Mosque (Kariye Camii), dress modestly (shoulders and knees covered for all, headscarf for women) and remove shoes before entering.
+Tourists can visit outside of prayer times; check schedules to avoid disruption.

-- •While cards are widely accepted in tourist areas, it's always good to have some cash (Turkish Lira) for smaller shops, street vendors, and local markets.
+- •While cards are widely accepted in tourist areas and larger establishments, it's wise to carry some cash for smaller shops, street vendors, and local markets.

-- •It's polite to accept offers of tea or coffee when visiting shops or homes, and it's considered hospitable to share food.
+- •It's polite to accept offers of tea or coffee when visiting shops or homes.